microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 ![A sample app that shows the Tab control can extend into the titlebar area](images/tab-extend-to-title.png)

-This sample demonstrates how to extend the TabView into the title bar area and also specify a portion of the UI as the draggable region.
-Per the [titlebar customization guidelines](https://docs.microsoft.com/en-us/windows/uwp/design/shell/title-bar), we must set a [specific drag region](https://docs.microsoft.com/en-us/windows/uwp/design/shell/title-bar#draggable-regions).
+This sample demonstrates how to extend the TabView into the title bar area and also specify a portion of the UI as the draggable region, using [CoreApplicationViewTitleBar.ExtendViewIntoTitleBar](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Core.CoreApplicationViewTitleBar.ExtendViewIntoTitleBar).
+Per the [titlebar customization guidelines](https://docs.microsoft.com/en-us/windows/uwp/design/shell/title-bar), we must set a [specific drag region](https://docs.microsoft.com/en-us/windows/uwp/design/shell/title-bar#draggable-regions) (the space that a user can use to drag the window around the screen using mouse or touch).
 If we don't specify the drag region, the entire titlebar area remains draggable (meaning input won't be routed to the tabs, making the tabs unclickable).

 ``` xml
 <Page>